 6.22.4.1.1.
 Two symmetrically placed lighting units shall be positioned at a height in compliance with the requirements of the relevant paragraphs 6.1.4. and 6.2.4., where "Two symmetrically placed lighting units" shall be understood to be two lighting units, one on each side of the vehicle, positioned such that the (geometric) centres of gravity of their apparent surfaces are at the same height and at the same distance from the vehicle's longitudinal median plane within a tolerance of 50 mm, each; their light emitting surfaces, illuminating surfaces, and light outputs, however, may differ.

 6.22.4.1.2.
-Additional lighting units, if any, on either side of the vehicle shall be positioned at a distance not exceeding 140 mm in horizontal direction (E in the figure) and 400 mm in vertical direction above or below (D in the figure) from the nearest lighting unit;
+Additional lighting units, if any, on either side of the vehicle shall be positioned at a distance not exceeding 140 mm in horizontal direction (E in the Figure VII) and 400 mm in vertical direction above or below (D in the Figure VII) from the nearest lighting unit;

 6.22.4.1.3.
-None of the additional lighting units described in paragraph 6.22.4.1.2. above shall be positioned lower than 250 mm (F in the figure) nor higher than indicated in paragraph 6.2.4.2. of this Regulation (G in the figure) above the ground;
+None of the additional lighting units described in paragraph 6.22.4.1.2. shall be positioned lower than 250 mm (F in the Figure VII) nor higher than indicated in paragraph 6.2.4.2.
+(G in the Figure VII) above the ground;

 6.22.4.1.4.
 Additionally, in width: